 - black pepper

 But if you have serious concerns about your blood sugar you might want to consider taking a supplement as well.
 Your body absorbs certain forms of chromium more easily.
 Look for chromium aspartate, chromium polynicotinate, or chromium picolinate.

 Have a chat with your doctor about taking chromium to help you manage your blood sugar naturally.

 Bumping up sagging biotin levels could help you control your blood sugar.
-Experts say when you’re deficient in the important B vitamin your pancreas can begin to slow down on insulin production.
+Experts say when you’re deficient in this important B vitamin your pancreas can begin to slow down on insulin production.
 As a result, your blood sugar can skyrocket.

 Biotin reduces insulin resistance and improves glucose tolerance, according to animal studies.
 And research has revealed that biotin levels tend to be lower in diabetics than the average Joe.

-While taking biotin supplements alone doesn’t always consistently lower blood sugar levels, a number of well controlled studies have found that when combined with chromium it can help bring blood sugar levels back in line.
+While taking biotin supplements alone doesn’t always consistently lower blood sugar levels, a number of well-controlled studies have found that when combined with chromium it can help bring blood sugar levels back in line.

 Take, for example, the double-blind, placebo-controlled study published in The American Journal of the Medical Sciences.
 In it, a combo of chromium picolinate and biotin significantly improved cholesterol levels, and lowered blood glucose, in a group of type-2 diabetics.

 And in a placebo-controlled clinical trial, folks taking 600 micrograms of chromium picolinate and two milligrams of biotin for 90 days had their hemoglobin A1c (a measure of blood sugar levels over time) and blood glucose levels plummet.
 Researchers say this one-two punch may be particularly useful for folks who are really struggling to get their blood sugar under control.